COMP2160-Game-Development/Prac-03/README.md

 ```
 [SerializeField] private Obstacle obstacle;
 ```
-We want to use a new method to spawn our Obstacle.
-Create a new Method in our Spawner script ("Spawn" is a good name) and add code to Instantiate the obstacle prefab.
+We need a function for spawning Obstacles.
+Create a new function in our Spawner script ("Spawn" is a good name) and add code to Instantiate the obstacle prefab.
 As we want to manipulate it after spawning it, we need to be sure to give it a name like "newObstacle":

 ```
 Obstacle newObstacle = Instantiate(obstacle);